Andrew P. Sanderson

 Agent Sanderson, a narcotics agent for 19 years, was born in Greece and became a naturalized citizen of the United States.
 He joined the Department of Treasury, Bureau of Internal Revenue as a Narcotic Agent on March 24, 1926, in Minneapolis, Minnesota.
 In 1926, he transferred to the Kansas City, Missouri, Division of the Bureau of Narcotics until his assignment to Dallas, Texas, in 1940.
 In 1943, Agent Sanderson was transferred to the Denver Office.

-Prior to joining the Federal Service, Agent Sanderson was a Criminal Investigator for County Attorney Boyd in Montezuma, Iowa, from 1923 to 1924.
+Prior to joining the federal service, Agent Sanderson was a Criminal Investigator in Montezuma, Iowa, from 1923 to 1924.
 Subsequently, he was a Vault Watchman with the Wisconsin Trust Company in Milwaukee, Wisconsin, from 1924 to 1925, and an operator with American Telephone and Telegraph Service (AT&T) from 1925 to 1926.